In many respects, the history of Holy Trinity Parish is a history of Catholicism on Cape Cod.

 Undaunted by this catastrophe, the parishioners of Holy Trinity rose to meet the need.
 A new church — the present church that stands today — was completed in the summer of 1965 at a cost of $500,000.

 That same year, at the request of the pastor, Sacred Hearts Father Finbar McAloon, eight Sisters of Mercy of the Union arrived to teach in the parish school.
 For six years, the sisters taught all eight elementary school grades.
 Due to the declining number of sisters available to teach, the school closed its doors in 1971.

 In 1980, Deacon Vincent P. Walsh, a member of the first class of Deacons in the Fall River Diocese, joined the clergy of Holy Trinity Parish.

 In 1990, after more than 80 years of dedicated service to the Cape Cod Catholic community, the Sacred Hearts Fathers decided to leave all Cape Cod parishes, including Holy Trinity.
 Bishop Daniel A. Cronin appointed Father Gerald T. Shovelton as pastor, replacing Sacred Hearts Father Gabriel Healy.

-Also in 2000, the parish began construction of a separate and dedicated perpetual adoration chapel.
+Also in 2000, the parish began construction of a separate and dedicated adoration chapel.
 The building of this new chapel, financed by the same donors who financed the construction of the school addition, was completed in 2001.
-It replaced the previous perpetual adoration chapel, located in a side chapel of Holy Trinity Church.
+It replaced the previous adoration chapel, located in a side chapel of Holy Trinity Church.